 Herbs for Lovely Fragrances

 Placing herbs with strong and lovely fragrances in beds, planters or hanging baskets in front of windows or upwind from entrances and doorways is the best way to go to ensure these aromas don't go to waste.

-Planting some tough ground covering herbs like chamoile and thyme in walkways can be another great way to get some extra scents floating about.
+Planting some tough ground covering herbs like chamomile and thyme in walkways can be another great way to get some extra scents floating about.
 Each step will lightly crush some leaves and release their aromatic oils.

-By keeping your desired purpose in mind when you’re next planting up some herbs in your garden you can get the most of your hard work and make some herbs a real feature in your home garden.
+By keeping your desired purpose in mind when you're growing herbs in your garden, you can get the most of your hard work and make some herbs a real feature in your home garden.